 In addition, the Coop is authorized to issue an unlimited number of Ordinary Units, and an unlimited number of Preference Units.
-All Ordinary Units held by the Joday Group and IJssel, and all Preference Units held by the Joday Group and IJssel (collectively, the "Exchangeable Units") are exchangeable for Subordinate Voting Shares, or Preferred Shares, respectively.
+All Ordinary Units and Preference Units held by the Joday Group and IJssel (collectively, the "Exchangeable Units") are exchangeable, directly or indirectly, for Subordinate Voting Shares.